 Learning the Art of Infant Massage

-The IAIM® offers a three or four day infant massage course that covers an extensive curriculum that is a special blend of theory, practical and experiential learning.
+The IAIM® offers a two day infant massage course that covers an extensive curriculum that is a special blend of theory, practical and experiential learning.
 This allows for academic study, practical application and self-discovery.
 It covers a variety of topics, including the many benefits of infant massage, babies with special needs, and an introduction to babies in the NICU, the massage sequence for infants and adaptations for the growing child.
 It also introduces teaching and communication skills for the facilitator.

 Certified International Instructor Trainers, CIITs™, certify students to become Certified Infant Massage Instructors, CIMI®s, and they teach the parents/caretakers and babies nurturing touch for healthy body, mind and sprit development--increasing family attachment that can last a lifetime.